Sullivan Ballou: Letter

 Ballou's now-famous letter to his beloved 24-year-old wife, Sarah, endeavored to express the emotions he was feeling on the eve of battle against the Confederacy: worry, fear, guilt, and sadness, while at the same time conveying his undying love for her and his children and his desire to fulfil his sense of duty to his nation.

-The letter, which was probably never mailed, was said to have been found in Ballou's trunk after he died.
+The letter was said to have been found in Ballou's trunk after he died.
 It was reclaimed and personally delivered to Ballou's widow by the Governor of Rhode Island, William Sprague, after the governor had personally gone to Virginia a year later to reclaim effects of dead Rhode Island soldiers.

 Media

 The letter was featured prominently in Ken Burns' 1990 award-winning documentary The Civil War, where an abridged version was read by Paul Roebling in a pairing with Jay Ungar's musical piece "Ashokan Farewell".

-The letter has also the inspiration for the song ‘Dearest Sarah’ by the band Goodnight, Texas.
+The letter is also the inspiration for the song "Dearest Sarah" by the band Goodnight, Texas.

+John Kander set selections from the letter in his song “A Letter from Sullivan Ballou.”

-The letter was the inspiration for the MMO "World of Warcraft" quest "Sully Balloo's Letter" for the Alliance faction.
+The letter was the inspiration for the World of Warcraft quest "Sully Balloo's Letter" for the Alliance faction.
 The letter must be delivered to his widow, Sara Balloo.